-We rely in part on a small group of third-party distributors to effectively distribute our products outside the United States.
+In Europe, we rely in part on a single third-party distributor to effectively distribute a majority of our products.

-We depend in part on a small group of third-party distributors for the warehousing, programming and shipment of our products in certain territories in Europe.
-We depend on these distributors' efforts, yet we are unable to control their efforts completely.
-These distributors typically sell a variety of other non-competing products that may limit the resources they dedicate to our gammaCore therapy.
-In addition, we are unable to ensure that our distributors comply with all applicable laws regarding the sale of our products.
-If our distributors fail to effectively distribute gammaCore in full compliance with applicable laws, our operating results and business may suffer.
+We depend in part on a single third-party distributor for the warehousing, programming and shipment of our products in certain territories in Europe.
+We depend on this distributor's efforts, yet we are unable to control its efforts completely.
+This distributor typically performs the same services for a variety of other non-competing products that may limit the resources it dedicates to our gammaCore therapy.
+If our distributor fails to effectively distribute gammaCore in full compliance with applicable laws, our operating results and business may suffer.
 Recruiting and retaining qualified third-party distributors and training them in our technology and product offerings requires significant time and resources.
 To develop and expand our distribution, we must continue to scale and improve our processes and procedures that support our distributors.

 Further, if our relationship with a successful distributor terminates, we may be unable to replace that distributor without disruption to our business.
-If we fail to maintain positive relationships with our distributors, fail to develop new relationships with other distributors, including in new markets, fail to manage, train or incentivize existing distributors effectively, or fail to strike agreements with attractive terms, or if these distributors are not successful in their businesses, our revenue may decrease and our operating results, reputation and business may be harmed.
+If we fail to maintain positive relationships with our distributor, fail to develop new relationships with other distributors, including in new markets, fail to manage, train or incentivize our existing distributor effectively, or fail to strike agreements with attractive terms, or if our distributor is not successful in its businesses, our revenue may decrease and our operating results, reputation and business may be harmed.

-We rely upon a third-party distributor to distribute our products to specialty pharmacies in the United States.
+We rely upon specialty pharmacies to distribute some of our products in the United States.